MKVuong/Battleship2017/ReadMe.txt

                               Battleship
 ========================================================================

-A personal project where I've spent somewhere under 2 weeks and just recently completed in early October of 2017.
+A personal project where I've spent about 2 weeks and just recently completed in early October of 2017.
 It was a great practice which involved usage of Object Oriented Programming, and many programming concepts within.